-We adopted ASU No. 2016-13 (as amended by ASUs 2018-19, 2019-04, 2019-05 and 2019-11) Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, prospectively on January 1, 2020.
+We adopted ASU No. 2016-13 (as amended by ASUs 2018-19, 2019-04, 2019-05 and 2019-11).
+Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, prospectively on January 1, 2020.
 Under this new guidance, a company is required to estimate credit losses on certain types of financial instruments using an expected-loss model, replacing the current incurred-loss model, and record the estimate through an allowance for credit losses.
 We do not hold material amounts of the types of financial instruments impacted by this guidance on our balance sheet.
 The guidance also establishes a new impairment model for available-for-sale debt securities.
-The adoption did not have a material impact on our condensed consolidated balance sheet or our condensed consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for the three months ended March 31, 2020 and 2019.
+The adoption did not have a material impact on our condensed consolidated balance sheet or our condensed consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for the three and six months ended June 30, 2020 and 2019.

 We adopted ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, effective January 1, 2020, electing a prospective adoption method.
 The new standard requires that certain implementation costs for cloud computing arrangements are capitalized and amortized over the term of associated hosted cloud computing arrangement service.
-Capitalized implementation costs are classified in the same line on the balance sheet as amounts prepaid for hosted cloud computing arrangement service, or prepaid expenses and other assets.
+Capitalized implementation costs are classified in prepaid expenses and other assets.
 The amortization of the capitalized asset is presented in the same line on the statement of operations and comprehensive loss as the fees for the associated hosted cloud computing arrangement service and not included with depreciation or amortization expense related to property and equipment or intangible assets.
-Cash flows related to capitalized implementation costs are presented consistent with the presentation of cash flows for fees related to the hosted cloud computing arrangement service, or cash flows used in operating activities.
-The adoption did not have a material impact on our condensed consolidated balance sheet or our condensed consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for the three months ended March 31, 2020 and 2019.
+Cash flows related to capitalized implementation costs are presented in cash flows used in operating activities.
+The adoption did not have a material impact on our condensed consolidated balance sheet or our condensed consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for the three and six months ended June 30, 2020 and 2019.

 We adopted ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes as of January 1, 2020, which eliminates certain exceptions related to the general principles in ASC 740 and makes amendments to other areas with the intention of simplifying various aspects related to accounting for income taxes.
 The provisions of the ASU that are applicable to Atara are applied on a prospective basis.
-The adoption did not have a material impact on our condensed consolidated balance sheet or our condensed consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for the three months ended March 31, 2020 and 2019.
+The adoption did not have a material impact on our condensed consolidated balance sheet or our condensed consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for the three and six months ended June 30, 2020 and 2019.